Let your AI agent browse the web for you

 - Krossbooking

-From the agent’s Integrations tab, you can:- Edit a credential to update the username, password, or authenticator secret
+From the agent’s Integrations tab, you can:- Edit a login to update the username, password, or two-factor setup key.

-- Re-verify a credential after making changes to confirm the agent can still log in
+- Test again after changes to confirm the agent can still sign in.

-- Delete a credential to remove the agent’s access to that site
+- Delete a login to remove the agent’s access to that site.

 FAQ